about

 About Us

-Our Objectives as a Foundation are:
+Our Objectives as a The Paul & Humile Mashatile Foundation are:

 - Awareness and Education: Raise public and institutional awareness of autism and neurodiverse conditions, targeting schools, healthcare providers, communities, and businesses.